Birth

 February 1945

-The young Fidel was educated in the Pangasinan City of Lingayen and in Manila.
+The young Fidel was educated in Lingayen, a municipality of Pangasinan, and in Manila.
 He was 17 years old at the end of the Second World War, when he saw the 2nd most destroyed Allied city in the world: Manila.
 He graduated as a civil engineer, ranking 8th of the top 10 examinees in the nationally administered Civil Engineering Exam in 1953.

 “I saw the massive damage when we came back to Manila after Liberation, sometime in February 1945.
 And when I was crossing the Pasig River on a pontoon bridge, put up by the American Liberation forces because the old Nagtahan Bridge had been blown up, I decided right then and there to become an engineer, in order to help in the reconstruction of the Philippines.”